artisan1218/BFR-Clustering/README.md

 Then these summarized points will be discarded.

+#### Sample data:
+Each folder (test0, 1, 2, 3, 4, 5) contains chunks of data in csv file.
+For each folder, every csv file represent a portion of the total data points (one chunk).
+BFR will read from each csv file, assigning points to cluster, then read another one until it read all files in this folder.
+This way we can simulate the case that we cannot load all data points into main memory.

 #### Function call:
 Since BFR only cares about above-mentioned three types of set, the detail process of generating these 3 sets and ways of assigning points to them are not fixed.
 So there are several hyperparameters to control the generation and point assignment.